marko-knoebl/slides/src/sections/python-beginner/10-for-loops-en.md

 ## counting with for loops

-In order to count with Python there's a function named `range`.
+Remember: In order to count we may use the function `range`

 The function call `range(5)` creates an Object that behaves like the list `[0, 1, 2, 3, 4]`.